 One of the best places to celebrate this annual holiday is Oaxaca City in southern Mexico.
 We spent over a month living there to get the full Oaxaca Day of the Dead festival experience.

-In this guide, we’ll cover everything you need to know to experience an incredible Day of the Dead in Oaxaca.
+In this guide, we’ll cover everything you need to know to experience an incredible Day of the Dead in Oaxaca, Mexico, including cultural tips from a Mexican, the best places to witness the festivities, and a suggested Day of the Dead itinerary.

 - Where is Oaxaca?